geekwhocodes/simple-ps-logger/README.md

 ### Issues

-If you find any bugs when using this module, Please an issue on github
+If you find any bugs when using this module, Please an [issue on github](https://github.com/geekwhocodes/simple-ps-logger/issues)

 ### Feedback

-If there is a feature you would like to see  in SimplePSLogger file an issue on github page.
+If there is a feature you would like to see  in SimplePSLogger file an [issue on github](https://github.com/geekwhocodes/simple-ps-logger/issues)